ctools/ctools/doc/source/user_manual/iact_analysis/copy.rst

   Name of FITS production to download [iact-fits] Destination path of FITS data [/path/to/local/fits/data/]

 The name of the FITS production must be available in the remote ``master.json`` file.
-In case the names of the available productions is unkown there are two options to find out:
+In case the names of the available productions are unkown there are two options to determine an appropriate name:

 *  Run :ref:`csiactdata` and set as ``datapath`` the mountpoint
 *  Try any name, :ref:`csiactcopy` will throw a ``RuntimeError`` with the available production names if the input name is not found